gjanco/mezmo-dd-marketplace/fairwinds_insights/README.md

 ![Dashboard](https://raw.githubusercontent.com/DataDog/marketplace/master/fairwinds_insights/images/dashboard.png)

-### Validate your Kubernetes configurations
+### Software to protect and optimize your mission-critical Kubernetes applications

-#### Improve your security posture
+#### Streamline handoffs from development to operations

-* Scan containers for vulnerabilities
+* Define and control custom policies across multiple clusters
-* Validate deployment configurations
+* Enforce guardrails and best practices with an admission controller
-* Audit clusters for weaknesses
+* Integration container scanning and deployment validation into CI/CD workflows

-#### Reduce costs
+#### Monitor and optimize Kubernetes costs

-* Gain visibility into application resource usage
+* Gain visibility into workload resource usage and estimated costs
 * Determine the right CPU and memory settings for your workloads

 #### Save time